When I tried to bulk upload users, I received the following error message:

 - Click Save.

-Some characters will appear as a box.
-This is because Notepad cannot display some unicode characters.
+Some characters appear as a box.
+This is because Notepad cannot display some Unicode characters.
 You can ignore these characters for now.

 - Select a tab character by dragging the character between two column headers and pressing CTRL+C.